- Education and Science»

 Iberian Lynx Cubs

-How It Became Endangered
+How It Became An Endangered Species

 As it is with almost every endangered species, man has also played a role in the decline of the Iberian Lynx.
 With the rising number of eucalyptus plantations taking over their natural habitat, this has caused the lynxes to try and den elsewhere.
 The problem is that "elsewhere" also is filled with highways that cause many lynx deaths every year.
-Poaching is one problem that has gone down with stricter law enforcement, although the impact it had on the population in the past, directly affects the number of lynxes alive today.
+Poaching is one problem that has gone down with stricter law enforcement, although the impact it had on the endangered species population in the past, directly affects the number of lynxes alive today.
 If there had not been poachers out for the beautiful coats, the species would not be in such a decline.

 How You Can Help Save The Iberian Lynx